akevalion/DemoClassBuilder/README.md

     load.
 ```

-To use it just inspect any class, like `Collection inspect`
+To use it just inspect any class, like `Collection inspect`.